-- Buy new books for the sample class schedule = \$450.

-- Opt for used books for the sample class schedule = \$300.

-- Rent your books = Save up to 50 %

-- Buy books online.
-Make sure you get the right edition.
-Here are some websites you might want to check out:

-- amazon.com

-- ▶ chegg.com

-- ecampus.com

-- bigwords.com

-- campusbooks.com

-- textbooks.com

-- Use student exchange stores, where students can buy from and sell to other students.

-- Split the cost with a classmate and buy one book for both of you.
+- Buying new books for the sample class schedule = \$500 (estimated) - Opting for used books for the sample class schedule = \$400 (estimated).
+If your professor has chosen a new edition of a textbook, however, you won't be able to buy a used copy. - Renting your books = Save up to 50 % - Buying digital books.
+Just remember that some textbooks may not be available in digital format. - Using student exchange stores, where students can buy from and sell to other students. - Splitting the cost with a classmate and buying one book for both of you.